3D-RFT: Reinforcement Fine-Tuning for Video-based 3D Scene Understanding: Conclusion

 \section{Conclusion}

-We introduce \ac{3drft}, a framework that applies \ac{rlvr} to \vsu.
-By shifting the learning paradigm from token-level imitation to direct metrics-driven optimization, \ie, utilizing verifiable rewards like 3D IoU and F1-Score, \ac{3drft} effectively aligns training objectives with task performance.
-We demonstrate that \ac{3drft} effectively enhances model performance across perception tasks and reasoning tasks, including 3D video detection, 3D visual grounding, and spatial reasoning.
+We introduce 3D-RFT, a framework that applies \ac{rlvr} to \vsu.
+By shifting the learning paradigm from token-level imitation to direct metrics-driven optimization, \ie, utilizing verifiable rewards like 3D IoU and F1-Score, 3D-RFT effectively aligns training objectives with task performance.
+We demonstrate that 3D-RFT effectively enhances model performance across perception tasks and reasoning tasks, including 3D video detection, 3D visual grounding, and spatial reasoning.
 Our model \model even outperforms larger baselines like VG LLM-8B in 3D video detection and VLM-3R-7B in spatial reasoning.
-Our analyses reveal good properties of \ac{3drft} such as robust efficacy, and valuable insights like the impact of data diversity.
+Our analyses reveal good properties of 3D-RFT such as robust efficacy, and valuable insights like the impact of data diversity.
 We hope our work can unveil the potential of \ac{rlvr} for 3D scene understanding and offer valuable insights for future research.